magdalenaru/myplanner/README.md

 # myplanner
-My Planner - simple
+My Planner - based on Stephen Covey's 7 habits approach

-# projekt przzykładowy
+# Detailed Description
-> To będzie mój projekt z wykorzystaniem: Google API.
+> Project written in javascript + HTML + CSS with the usage of Google Calendar API.